Adarsh-sophos/Smart-Library/README.md

 ## 2.3 Text Search
-- Make a book spine text database using inverted ﬁles, commonly used in text retrieval systems.
+- Organize the book spine text database using inverted ﬁles, commonly used in text retrieval systems.
+- Construct a dictionary W using the text on the spines of the book title database.
+- From a query book spine image, read a set of query keywords.
+Use the keywords to search through the database.
+For each keyword, we ﬁnd a matching dictionary word.
 - Two approaches to ﬁnd matching words
   1. Exact word matching
   2. Nearest neighbor word matching
-- Use tf-idf (term frequency-inverse document frequency). tf weights the word according to the number of occurrences within the spine text, and idf weights the score based on the how many different titles the word has occurred in.
+- Use tf-idf (term frequency-inverse document frequency) weighting. tf weights the word according to the number of occurrences within the spine text, and idf weights the score based on the how many different titles the word has occurred in.

-# Combining both the Results
+## Combining both the Results
+- Combine the results of the text-based recognition pipeline with the image feature-based recognition pipeline to form the ﬁnal result.
+-  A linear combination is used to combine them.
+For the text-based recognition pipeline, calculate score st(k) for database spine k.
+For the image feature-based recognition pipeline, the score si(k) for database spine k is the number of feature matches after geometric veriﬁcation.
+-  The hybrid score sh(k) for book spine k, is calculated by linearly combining scores from the two pipelines as follows:
+`sh(k) = st(k) + λ · si(k)`

-# Location Tracker
+## Location Tracker
 - Determine the locations of individual books, specifying which room, which bookshelf, and where in the bookshelf each recognized book can be found.

-# Experiments
+## Experiments
 -  During search, use tf-idf (term frequency-inverse document frequency) weights to rank returned results.
 -  Build search engine based on Apache Solr so that system scales well to large collection of books.
 -  Evaluate results using Reciprocal Rank (RR) which is deﬁned as: RR = 1/K, where K is the rank position of the ﬁrst relevant document (the target book spine in our case).
 -  Average Reciprocal Rank (MRR) across multiple queries should also be reported.
 All these measures are widely used by the information retrieval community.
+-  Spines with text that have generic fonts tend to be harder for the image feature-based system to recognize due to the similarity between visual features.
+However, character recognition on generic fonts has higher accuracy.
+-  On the other hand, spines with graphical components and cursive text are rather challenging to recognize text.
+In contrast, image features of these spines are fairly distinctive.
+-  For text-based spine recognition use NN word matching with the additional tf-idf weighting.
 -  Since the book collection contains books with very similar titles, even using groundtruth titles as keywords in search cannot guarantee 100% recall at top-1 rank position.

 #### Probelms